brendanlong/prince-of-the-dark-kingdom/src/book-4/chapter-05.md

-They briefly saw the Durmstang students, who looked even more brutish than the Hogwarts ones, but luckily didn't have to talk to them as they were escorted to their dormitory by a teacher whose name she thought sounded like the gargling sound one makes before spitting out mouthwash*.
+They briefly saw the Durmstang students, who looked even more brutish than the Hogwarts ones, but luckily didn't have to talk to them as they were escorted to their dormitory by a teacher whose name she thought sounded like the gargling sound one makes before spitting out mouthwash\[^67-3].
 At least the dorm was fairly nice.
 The room was open and airy, with enormous windows looking out over the lake.
 They'd made a definite attempt with the Baroque style furniture, the white washed walls, and the abundance of elegant purple, but the whole affect was sort of ruined by the abundance of pewter goats inlaid